Prevention of peanut allergy in children

 The Antibody Discovery Programme’s team led by Dr Sophia Karagiannis have a world leadership position in the development of Immunoglobulin E (IgE) antibody therapeutics for cancer.
 The team has led the discovery of the concept of IgE antibody class for cancer therapy and are the first internationally to translate an IgE class mAb therapeutic to Phase I (first-in-class, first-in-man) clinical trial for patients with solid tumours.

 The group engineered and studied the first-in-class IgE therapeutic agent (MOv18), developed all pre-clinical model studies, toxicological evaluations and designed the clinical trial and assays.
 Strong pre-clinical data in three disease-relevant models and numerous functional assays indicated capacity of the agent to direct immune responses against target-expressing ovarian tumour cells.
-The team’s first-in-class IgE-based agent is now expected to enter the clinic in partnership with CRUK for clinical application in a number of indications including ovarian carcinoma and mesothelioma.
+The team’s first-in-class IgE-based agent is now expected to enter the clinic in partnership with Cancer Research UK for clinical application in a number of indications including ovarian carcinoma and mesothelioma.
 This unique study will be accompanied with a package of tailored clinical assays with which the team are expecting to evaluate safety, pharmacokinetic and pharmacodynamic properties, to dissect patient immune responses and mechanisms of action of this agent in the clinical setting.

 Targeted IgE-based therapeutics for cancer provides a platform technology with many new Intellectual Property and pipeline development opportunities.
 Preparations for a first-in-man clinical trial are now underway.
 Novel antibodies targeting colorectal, breast and liver cancer antigens are being generated, with encouraging efficacy and mechanism-of-action readouts, providing confidence in the concept of this platform technology.